How Long Does Nail Polish Take To Dry Completely?

 Young woman blowing on nails after applying nail polish

 One of the easiest ways to get dry nails fast is to use a polish labeled as a formula that dries very quickly.
-This polish has everything in one bottle, so you don't have any additional steps.
-Apply polish in a thin layer, and wait about a minute for the paint to dry.
+Just apply a thin layer and wait about a minute for it to dry, no extra steps needed.

 For a top-rated brand, try Sally Hansen Insta-Dri.